- Employee Status: Year Round | Full-Time

 - Manage the overall operations for cheese-making and aging, cheese processing, and all mail order shipping.
-This includes supervision of the Creamery staff.

-- Assist sales and marketing as required.
+- Assist or enable sales and marketing as required.

 - Maintain and improve our safe and productive facility and work environment.